derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-10/09/2026 18:56:49 : 3 Database Admins walked into a NoSQL bar.
+11/09/2026 18:58:35 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Microsoft hold a bi-monthly internal "productive week" where they use Google instead of Bing.
+Number of days since I have encountered an array index error: -1.
 <!-- replace-with-joke ends -->